RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 .. note:: These names can not be used in the PDB-file.
 Only in the residue_variants dictionary that you provide to OpenMM_Modeller.

-If OpenMM_Modeller runs through the whole protocol succesfully, it will print out the the following output in the end:
+If OpenMM_Modeller runs through the whole protocol successfully, it will print out the the following output in the end:

 .. code-block:: text